rwoll/CS051Proposal/README.md

 ## Overview: Why Consider GitHub in CS051?

+In our internships this summer, we independently learned the valuable incremental version-controlled code-production pattern employed by software companies who wish to produce code with low technical debt.
+Looking back to our academic coding experiences we noted that our coding techniques and those of our peers were more scatterbrained than methodical and incremental.
+Using a version control tool in complicated classes like CS052 or CS105 would promote a more sustainable production experience, as it would allow an easy revert of a poorly thought-out attempt to solve a problem.
+From a more personal standpoint, having learned git and its best-practices in school would have lowered some of the steep learning curve that we found at our internships.

 GitHub has become an industry-leader in cloud hosting code repositories and it has propelled the popularity of Git as one of the most commonly used distributed version control systems.
 With a large number of businesses and open